-You have always intended to use the income from your company's stock grants to comfortably retire.
-Yet you've never had a specific plan for how to use these grants, or understood the retirement-related issues.
+To use income from your company's stock grants to comfortably retire, you need a plan that considers retirement-related issues.
 Whether you have stock options, stock appreciation rights (SARs), restricted stock, or restricted stock units (RSUs), this three-part article series discusses the issues to consider when you plan for retirement, approach retirement, or have retired already.

 Timeframe For Retirement Planning

 When you are at the peak of your career, raising a family, or paying for children's college educations, it is difficult to think about planning for your own retirement.
 There may be no surplus cash flow to save.
 Nonetheless, the decisions that you make during your pre-retirement years directly affect when you can retire and what level of income you can enjoy in those years.
 You should begin to plan for your retirement at least 10 to 15 years before your target retirement date, if not earlier.

 How Stock Options And Restricted Stock/RSUs Fit Into Your Retirement Goals